RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Feature Attribution for Listwise Rankers

 \subsection{Listwise Explanation Objectives}

-We give a few examples for listwise explanation objectives to give the reader an idea of what kind of contrastive explanations \method can produce.
+We provide examples of listwise explanation objectives to illustrate the types of contrastive explanations \method can generate.

 \header{Emphasizing Top-Ranked Documents} Instead of focusing on the entire ranked list, we can emphasize the top-$k$ documents to identify features crucial for their high ranking.
 For example, we demonstrate \method using a weighted rank difference objective with common position weighting:

 \header{Explaining Feature Importance of a Singular Document} This objective focuses on one particular document $d$, investigating which features contribute, or would contribute, most to its high ranking compared to others when only a subset of features is considered.
 This can be implemented using the negative rank\footnote{We use the negative rank to maintain consistency with higher values being more desirable, explaining why a document ranks high (low rank) rather than low.} of that document:

 Alternatively, we can use \method to determine the features that are the most beneficial for the document's exposure:

-\header{Explaining the Position of a Group of Documents} \method also enables us to compare the ranking decisions for two different groups of documents.
-Similar to the prior points, the relative ordering or even the absolute distance of members of the different groups could be considered.
-More intended as a suggestion for future work, one could also try to explain how fair the model considers itself or investigate whether we can actually identify biases with listwise feature attribution.
+\header{Explaining the Position of a Group of Documents} \method allows us to compare ranking decisions for two groups of documents.
+We can consider the relative ordering or absolute distance of members of the different groups.
+Future work could explore explaining model fairness or identifying biases using listwise feature attribution.